 Matt.
 26:26-29; 1 Cor.
 10:16-17; 11:23-34; Rev. 19:9; John 6:53-57.

 It is the calling of every local church to make disciples of all nations, baptizing them in the name of the Father, the Son, and the Holy Spirit, teaching them to obey all that Christ has commanded.
 It is a priority in evangelism to unite new believers with local churches.

 Matthew 28:18-20; Acts 1:8; 8:12;13:48;16:10;17:1-33;Rom.
 10:17;2 Tim.
 4:2.

-God has ordained the family as the foundational institution of human society.
-God has created marriage to be the uniting of one man and one woman in covenant commitment for a lifetime, and it is intended to portray the relationship between Christ and His church.
-Children, from the moment of conception, are a blessing and heritage from the Lord, and parents are to raise them in the fear and admonition of the Lord.
+God has ordained the family to be the foundational institution of human society.
+God created marriage to be the lifelong union of one man and one woman.
+He intended this exclusive covenantal commitment to portray the relationship between Christ and his church.
+The husband is to lead his wife through serving her, just as Christ loved his church through self-sacrifice.
+The wife is to submit herself to her husband’s leadership, just as the church submits to Christ’s authority.
+Husbands and wives fulfill separate roles within the family but have equal worth before God.
+Children are a blessing and heritage from the Lord.
+From the moment of conception, parents are to protect, nurture, and raise them in the fear and admonition of the Lord.

 XXIII.
 The Resurrection

 The bodies of men after death return to dust, but their spirits return immediately to God—the righteous to rest with Him; the wicked, to be reserved under darkness to the judgment.
 The bodies of all the dead, both just and unjust, will be raised.

 John 5:28-29; 1 Cor.
 15:12-28; 2 Cor.
 5:1-10; Phil.
 1:23